ibm-cloud-docs/vpc/file_storage_vpc_monitoring.md

 ## Replication sync health
 {: #fs-repl-synchealth}

 Replication is an asynchronous operation, which is not instantaneous.
-The systems queries the last sync status every 15 minutes.
+The system queries the last sync status every 15 minutes.
 The result shows the data of the last replication that completed, such as start and end date, and the transferred data volume.

 You can see information about the last replication operation when you view the details of either the source or the replica share.
 For more information, see [View details of a file share in the UI](/docs/vpc?topic=vpc-file-storage-view&interface=ui#fs-view-single-share-ui).
 {: ui}